-The following services are outside of the definition of a mental health unit (this is not an exhaustive list) and therefore not covered by the requirements of the Act:
+The following services are outside of the definition of a mental health unit (this is not an

-- Accident and emergency departments of emergency departments - Section 135 and 136 suites
+Accident and emergency departments of emergency departments

+Section 135 and 136 suites

 The Care Act 2014 defines organisational abuse (or "institutional abuse") as neglect and poor care practice within a specific care setting; this could be in a hospital.
 If you believe there has been organisational abuse and mistreatment brought about by regular poor practice relating to the use of force in a mental health unit you can make an adult safeguarding referral direct to Birmingham City Council.
 Referrals can be made in four ways: